||WaterGEMS, SewerGEMS, CivilStorm, StormCAD, PondPack, SewerCAD, HAMMER, WaterCAD

 Two options are presented below, for populating an existing model with GIS-IDs.
 The GIS-ID feature helps keep your model in sync with your GIS.
 See more on GIS-IDs in this article.

 Use existing labels as the GIS-ID

-If your GIS unique identifiers are already being used as the "label' field for your elements (for example a pipe (model) with label "12345" has a unique ID (GIS) of "12345"), you can populate the GIS-ID field with the existing labels using this general process:
+If your GIS unique identifiers are already being used as the "label' field for your elements (for example a pipe (model) with label "12345" has a unique ID (GIS) of "12345"), and you wish to take advantage of the benefits of the GIS-ID feature, you can populate the GIS-ID field with the existing labels using this general process: